ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 elements that are acted upon by the roles throughout the process.

 Attribute
-: characteristics related to an end-user.
+: characteristics related to a subject.

 Access Token
-: digitally signed data that contains specific rights and/or attributes.
+: a data artifact representing a set of rights and/or attributes.

-    Note: an access token can be first issued to an end-user (usually requiring his authentication) and subsequently refreshed.
+    Note: an access token can be first issued to an client instance (requiring authorization by the RO) and subsequently rotated.

-Claim
-: statement about a subject.

 Grant
-: (verb): to permit an end-user to exercise some rights and/or to assert some attributes at a specific time and during a specific duration. (noun): the act of granting.
+: (verb): to permit an instance of client software to exercise some set of delegated rights to access a protected resource and/or to receive some attributes at a specific time and during a specific duration. (noun): the act of granting.

 Privilege
-: right or attribute associated with an end-user.
+: right or attribute associated with a subject.

-Resource
-: public or protected resource from a RS.
+    Note: the RO defines and maintains the rights and attributes associated to the protected resource, and might temporarily delegate some set of those privileges to an end-user.
+This process is refered to as privilege delegation.

 Protected Resource
 : protected API (Application Programming Interface) served by a RS and that can be accessed by a client, if and only if a valid access token is provided.

+    Note: to avoid complex sentences, the specification document may simply refer to resource instead of protected resource.

 Right
-: ability given to an end-user to perform a given operation on a resource under the control of a RS.
+: ability given to a subject to perform a given operation on a resource under the control of a RS.

-Subject Entity
+Subject
 : person, organization or device.

 Subject Information
-: claim asserted locally by an AS about a subject entity.
+: statement asserted locally by an AS about a subject.

 ## Sequences {#sequence}